Duchy of Savoy: 17th century

 Each warring faction soon besieged the city of Turin.
-The principisti made early gains, making Turin subject to great looting on 27 July 1639.
-Only in 1642 did the two factions reach an agreement; by now, the widow of Victor Amadeus I had placed Victor's son Charles Emmanuel II on the throne and ruled as regent in his place, even past the child's age of majority.
+The principisti made early gains, severely looting Turin on 27 July 1639.
+Only in 1642 did the two factions reach an agreement; by now, the widow of Victor Amadeus I had placed Victor's son Charles Emmanuel II on the throne and ruled as regent in his place, even past his age of majority.

 A resurgence of religious wars took place during the regency.
 Subsequently, in 1655, Savoyard troops massacred large numbers of the Protestant population of the Waldensian valleys, an event known as the Piedmontese Easter (Pasque Piedmont).
-Eventually international pressure stopped the massacres.
-A final agreement with the Waldensians was carried out in 1664.
+Reports from the massacres spread quickly throughout Protestant Europe, sparking outrage, especially in Britain.
+Lord Protector Oliver Cromwell threatened the Duchy of Savoy with intervention, somewhat shaping the military decisions made by the Duke.
+On 18 August 1655, the Pinerolo Declaration of Mercy was issued, which constituted a peace treaty between Charles Emmanuel II and the Waldensians.

 The government of Charles Emmanuel II was the first step towards major reforms carried out by his successor Victor Amadeus II in the next century.
 Of particular importance were the founding of militias in Savoy and the establishment of the first public school-system in 1661.
-A cultured man, but also a great statesman, Charles Emmanuel imitated Louis XIV.
-He wanted to limit this to the court in the sumptuous palace of Venaria Reale, a masterpiece of Baroque architecture, and a copy recreated in Italy of the magnificence of the Palace of Versailles.
+A cultured man, but also a great statesman, Charles Emmanuel imitated King Louis XIV of France at the sumptuous Palace of Venaria, a masterpiece of Baroque architecture, and a copy recreated in Italy of the magnificence of the Palace of Versailles.
 It was a time of great urban expansion, and Charles Emmanuel II promoted the growth of Turin and its reconstruction in the baroque style.
-After his death in 1675, there followed the period of the regency (1675-1684) of his widow, the new Madama Reale, Maria Giovanna Battista of Savoy-Nemours.
+After his death in 1675, there followed the period of the regency (1675–1684) of his widow, the new Madama Reale, Marie Jeanne Baptiste of Savoy-Nemours.